mmatach/polski_komiks_100/README.md

 <br>information from authors

 Solved, somehow, problem with pre-second war authors.
 They mostly published in daily and weekly magazines and data is... well, there's no neat database, so:
-<br>1.If I can't tell exact/aprox. number of issues with published comics, title is counted as '1' in one year.
+<br>1.If I caouldn't tell exact/aprox. number of issues with published comics, title was counted as '1' in one year.
 <br>2.Weekly drawings for Ha-Ga's cartoons are counted as '50' because according to Wikipedia she published two drawings in each of weekly edition of a magazine.
 <br>3.Struzik Franciszek's comic really had over 2000+ issues.
 It was a daily comic.
 Yes, just one title.
 <br>4.Christa Janusz was very prolific author of newspaper comics, later he moved into album format.